ARM-software/arm-trusted-firmware/docs/porting-guide.rst

     Return   : const char *

-This function defines the prefix string corresponding to the `log_level` to be prepended to all the log output from ARM Trusted Firmware.
-The `log_level` (argument) will correspond to one of the standard log levels defined in debug.h.
+This function defines the prefix string corresponding to the `log_level` to be prepended to all the log output from TF-A. The `log_level` (argument) will correspond to one of the standard log levels defined in debug.h.
 The platform can override the common implementation to define a different prefix string for the log output.
 The implementation should be robust to future changes that increase the number of log levels.

 Modifications specific to a Boot Loader stage
 ---------------------------------------------